Capital Gains Tax

 If you are a non-UK resident, with a UK property, it is important that you understand the capital gains tax rules.
 PetersonSims can explain the full array of options and your compliance obligations.

-Seek our advice in structuring your financial affairs to ensure that you will not pay any more capital taxes than required.
+Seek our advice in structuring your financial affairs to ensure that you will not pay any more capital gains tax than required.

 phone